Last updated: November 2019

 - A body with your synopsis and arguments.

-- A conclusion with your points summary and thesis restatement.
+- A conclusion with your article summary and thesis restatement.

-No matter if it was a teacher who assigned a particular novel for you to criticize or you had a freedom of choice here, you’ll need to do research and create a detailed outline before writing a critique itself.
+No matter if it was a teacher who assigned a particular book for you to analyze or you had a freedom of choice here, you’ll need to do research and craft a detailed essay outline before writing.

-Say you’ve got a book to criticize in your essay.
+Say you’ve got a book to assess in your essay.
 What’s next?

-- Read the novel, taking notes of its main points.
+- Read the book, taking notes of its main points.

 - While reading, write a brief summary for each section.